CalvinVon/dalao-proxy/README.md

 ### Option `plugins`
 - type: **Array**

-    Given a list of plugin npm *package name*.
+    A list of plugin npm *package name*.

     You will need to add plugins to expand the expandability of `dalao-proxy`.
 See [Plugins](#Plugins).